 Avoid Burnout Before it Starts

 What is coming up in your schedule that is stressing you?
 Is it something that can be cancelled, delayed, or must be done for that deadline?
-And, be very honest here.
+One of the hardest things is being honest with ourselves.

 Do you HAVE to …